Stochastic Neural Network Symmetrisation in Markov Categories: Group theory in Markov categories

 \end{remark}

-A familiar result says that actions of a classical semidirect product $\N \rtimes_\actr \HH$ can always be computed as some $\HH$-action followed by some $\N$-action.
-This translates directly to our setting as follows.
+A familiar result says that actions of a classical set-theoretic semidirect product $\N \rtimes_\actr \HH$ can always be computed as some $\HH$-action followed by some $\N$-action.
+This translates directly to Markov categories as follows.

 \begin{proposition} Let $\C$ be a Markov category.
 Every action of a semidirect product $\N \rtimes_{\actr} \HH$ on an object $\X$ in $\C$ can be written in the form